Compressed Indexes for Fast Search of Semantic Data: The permuted trie index

 \subsection{Eliminating a permutation}

 The low number of predicates exhibited by RDF data in combination to the corresponding very few children of the nodes in the second level of the trie {\osp}, leads us to consider a different \func{select} algorithm for the resolution of the query pattern \textsf{S?O}, able to take advantage of such skewed distribution of the predicates.
-In fact, recall from Table~\ref{tab:range_stats} that on the {\dbpedia} dataset, for a given (\var{subject}, \var{object}) pair, just 1.13 predicates are returned on average and 10 at most.
-Also recall from Section~\ref{subsec:core} that the pattern \textsf{S?O} is solved by the \func{\select} algorithm in Figure~\ref{alg:select} by performing a \func{find} operation followed by a \func{scan} on the {\osp} trie.
+In fact, recall from Table~\ref{tab:range_stats} that on the {\dbpedia} dataset, for a given (\var{subject}, \var{object}) pair, just 1.13 predicates are returned on average and 10 \emph{at most}.
+Also recall from Section~\ref{subsec:core} that the pattern \textsf{S?O} is solved on the trie {\osp} trie with the \func{\select} algorithm in Fig.~\ref{alg:select} by performing a \func{find} operation followed by a \func{scan}.

-\myparagraph{An alternative approach for solving \textsf{S?O}} The idea is to pattern match \textsf{S?O} directly over the {\spo} permutation with the algorithm illustrated in Figure~\ref{alg:enumerate}.
+\myparagraph{An alternative approach for solving \textsf{S?O}} The idea is to pattern match \textsf{S?O} directly over the {\spo} permutation with the algorithm illustrated in Fig.~\ref{alg:enumerate}.
 For a given subject $s$ and object $o$, in short, we operate as follows.
 We consider the set of all the predicates that are children of $s$.
 For each predicate $p_i$ in the set, we determine if the object $o$ is a child of $p_i$ with the \func{find} function: if it is, then ($s$, $p_i$, $o$) is a triple to return.
 We refer to such strategy as the \func{enumerate} algorithm, whose correctness is immediate.

-As partially motivated, we argue that the efficiency of the outlined algorithm is due to several distinct facts. \begin{itemize} \item The small number of predicates as children of a given subject implies that the \textsf{for} loop in Figure~\ref{alg:enumerate} performs few iterations: while these children are few per se, e.g., \emph{at most} 52 for {\dbpedia}, the iterations will be on average far less.
-For example, less than 6 iterations are needed on average for {\dbpedia} (see detailed statistics in Table~\ref{tab:range_stats}).
+As partially motivated, we argue that the efficiency of the outlined algorithm is due to several distinct facts. \begin{itemize} \item Although the worst-case time complexity of the algorithm is $O(1 + |\textsf{P}|(1 + \log|\textsf{O}|))$, the small number of predicates as children of a given subject implies that the \textsf{for} loop in Fig.~\ref{alg:enumerate} performs few iterations.
+While these children are few per se, e.g., \emph{at most} 52 for {\dbpedia}, the iterations will be on average far less.
+For example, less than 6 iterations are needed on average for {\dbpedia}.
+(See detailed statistics in Table~\ref{tab:range_stats}.)

 \item For a given (subject, predicate) pair, we have a very limited number of children to be searched for $o$, thus making the \func{find} function run \emph{faster} by \emph{short scans} rather than via binary search.
 On {\dbpedia}, an average of 2.32 children have to be scanned per pair.